correlllab/cu-droplet/build_your_own/droplets_7-19-2016/README.txt

 Those fixes mean that this board is changed slightly, and it's always possible that those changes introduced new bugs in turn.

+OUTSTANDING ISSUES:
+    Does the Supercap really need to be 1.5F?
+Almost certainly not, but we haven't experimented with smaller ones, yet.
+    It's nice for the Droplet legs to be thicker (and thus sturdier) than normal pins, but it's hard to find thick-but-long connectors like this.
+The pins in the BOM are flattened on the very tip, with the result that it's possible for them them to short two adjacent strips together in rare circumstances.
+This is bad!
+Depending on the pin alternatives you can find, this may be a good thing to change.

 Thus, we can't guarantee that the board, built as presented in this files, will work perfectly.
 But it's the best/closest-to-working-perfectly that we have.

 Note also that this BoM was when we were intending to replace motor 0 with a speaker (using the motor driver as a kludgy audio driver).